 Foods to avoid with braces:

-- Chewy foods – bagels, licorice, pizza crust, French breads
+- Chewy foods – bagels, licorice, pizza crust, French bread

 - Crunchy foods – popcorn, chips, ice, hard candies, thick pretzels